+Staff know the children well and work as an enthusiastic, informed team to ensure that children's individuality and needs are recognised and met.
+Positive partnership with parents, local schools and other agencies are established to ensure that that all children are fully provided for and they get any additional support they need.
 A comprehensive range of policies and procedures is in place to support the safety and welfare of children and staff demonstrate sound understanding of how to use these effectively.
-Staff know the children well and work as an enthusiastic, cohesive team to ensure that children's individuality and needs are recognised and met.
-Strong partnerships with parents, local schools and other agencies are established to ensure that that all children are fully provided for and they get any additional support they need.
-Good systems to monitor and evaluate the setting's performance are in place to inform and drive ongoing development.
+Effective self-evaluation systems are being implemented to recognise the setting's strengths and weaknesses.